Press Release Museum Press Kit

 Founding

-The Warhol is one of the four Carnegie Museums of Pittsburgh and a collaborative project between Carnegie Institute, Dia Art Foundation, and The Andy Warhol Foundation for the Visual Arts, Inc. Plans to house The Warhol in Pittsburgh were announced in 1989, and the museum opened its doors during a twenty-four-hour celebration on May 13, 1994.
+The Warhol is one of the four Carnegie Museums and a collaborative project between Carnegie Institute, Dia Art Foundation, and The Andy Warhol Foundation for the Visual Arts, Inc. Plans to house The Warhol in Pittsburgh were announced in 1989, and the museum opened its doors during a twenty-four-hour celebration on May 13, 1994.
 Originally built in 1911 as the Frick & Lindsay warehouse, a distribution center for products sold to mills and mines, The Warhol was redesigned by architect Richard Gluckman and features seven floors of gallery and exhibition space as well as an underground level that houses The Factory education studio and the conservation lab.

-Established in 1895 by Andrew Carnegie, Carnegie Museums of Pittsburgh is a collection of four distinct museums: Carnegie Museum of Art, Carnegie Museum of Natural History, Carnegie Science Center, and The Andy Warhol Museum.
+Established in 1895 by Andrew Carnegie, Carnegie Museums is a collection of four distinct museums: Carnegie Museum of Art, Carnegie Museum of Natural History, Carnegie Science Center, and The Andy Warhol Museum.
 The museums reach more than 1.4 million people a year through exhibitions, educational programs, outreach activities, and special events.

 Andy Warhol